iacosite/cookie_butler/README.md

    * Elder Frenzy
    * Dragonflight

 This mod has been developed on Firefox with CookieClicker 2.022.
+I tested it on Chrome and it seems to work too!
-Feel free to test it with different browse/game version combinations and report if it works!
+Feel free to test it with different browser/game version combinations and let me know if it works!

 # How to use
 The current way I use this is by: